markfinger/webpack-build/README.md

 When assets are rendered on the front-end, they open sockets to the build server and attempt to hot update whenever possible.
 If hot updates are not possible, console logs will indicate the need to refresh for updates to be applied.

+If you using your own server to expose hmr, you'll need to specify the `hmrRoot` option with the address of your server, eg: `hmrRoot: 'http://127.0.0.1:9009'`.
+You can bind the hmr socket handler to your server by calling `build.hmr.addToServer(yourServer)`.

 Build server